Hamberfim/BookBrowser/README.md

 ### Book Browser
-A book broswer website that can search through the text of a book and provide some stats.
+A book browser website that can search through the text of a book and provide some stats.